 - Helps regulate blood pressure.
 Beets contain a high concentration of nitrates, which when ingested, are converted to nitric oxide.
 Nitric oxide helps dilate blood vessels, causing blood pressure to drop.

 - Beets are a good source of fiber.
 As we know, fiber is important in maintaining a healthy gut and preventing things like constipation.

 - Beets are low in calories and high in water.
 Given the high content of water and fiber in beets, they are an excellent addition to any diet – especially for those who are trying to lose weight (although I will never claim that any food is responsible for weight loss).

 This impressive salad couldn’t be any easier to prepare.
 Whenever possible, I always like to roast the beets ahead of time so that when I’m ready to make lunch or dinner, I don’t have to wait an hour for the beets to cook.
 Many supermarkets these days also sell pre-cooked and peeled beets but they are always much smaller and definitely much more expensive.

 Although it takes just two minutes to prepare, the miso dressing can also be made ahead of time and stored in a sealed jar or container in the refrigerator until ready to enjoy.
 To make, simply add all the ingredients to a small food processor and blend until smooth and creamy.

 The rest is easy.
-I added cherry tomatoes and macadamia nuts, but feel free to have fun and make this salad your own.
+I added cherry tomatoes and hazelnuts, but feel free to have fun and make this salad your own.
 Salmon would be a fantastic addition if you’re looking for some added protein and small pasta, such as orzo, to make it a complete meal.

 More Beet Recipes